View Next Photo

 Available

-To inquire about this piece, contact Patricia Araujo
+To inquire about this piece, contact Araujo

 A New Day: 6th and Market, presents the building facades of the Golden Gate Theatre and the Warfield Theatre in a continuous silhouette.
 The large building facade on the left is the infamous Warfield Theatre.
 Although these buildings are centrally located near downtown and the booming heart of the city, Sixth Street is one of the most decayed neighborhoods in San Francisco.